Autobots-Visman/reinforcement-learning/README.md

 # You can enter a running container by running the following command
 docker exec -it [docker_id] /bin/bash

+# You can run a new docker image (e.g. to use for development) for the base image using
+docker run -it [image_id] /bin/bash
 ```

 ## generating docs